prathamdmehta/website-blocker-chrome-extension/readme.md

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-## Tutorial
-To learn how to build this project, check out the tutorial on [YouTube](https://youtu.be/wZcU07zfMSk).

 ## Contributing
 Contributions are welcome!
 If you have any ideas or improvements, please open an issue or submit a pull request.

 ## Contact
-For any questions or feedback, feel free to reach out to me at tom@tomshaw.dev
+For any questions or feedback, feel free to reach out to me at mehta2935@gmail.com